KSFO: 1990s–2010s

 In March 2008, solar panels were installed at KGO's transmitter site in Fremont, California, to offset some of its power consumption during daytime hours.
 The installation was a test bed for Pacific Gas and Electric Company and is located near the Dumbarton Bridge.
-The solar system uses both CPV (SolFocus) and PV (Premier Power) arrays and provides about 17 Kilowatts, or 33% (one third), of the radio frequency (RF) power output from the 50KW transmitter (or about one-tenth of the total power consumption of their transmitter site over a 24-hour period).
+The solar system uses both CPV (SolFocus) and PV (Premier Power) arrays and provides about 17 kilowatts, or 33% (one third), of the radio frequency (RF) power output from the 50 kW transmitter (or about one-tenth of the total power consumption of their transmitter site over a 24-hour period).
 United States Speaker of the House Rep. Nancy Pelosi turned the system on during an on-air ceremony.

 For over 30 years, from July 1978 to January 2009, KGO was the number-one station in the San Francisco Bay Area in the Arbitron ratings, a feat unmatched by any other station in the United States.
 According to the 2010 Arbitron ratings, however, KGO had lost its lead to KCBS, with KOIT-FM as a close second, and KGO listing at third.
 When KGO switched to all-news in December 2011, it fell further behind in the local ratings.
 As of Spring 2013, KGO placed 16th in the market, with approximately half of their listenership when they were number one.

 Until December 5, 2011, KGO created nearly all of its own local programming, with very limited syndicated content.
 The majority of its programs were hosted by San Francisco Bay Area broadcasters.
 The daily schedule included many issues-oriented talk shows, with weekday hosts that included Gene Burns, Gil Gross, Ronn Owens, John Rothmann and lawyer Len Tillem.
 The station also carried a variety of specialty programs, particularly on weekends, with John Hamilton discussing travel and leisure, Gene Burns covering fine food and dining (on a show separate from his weekday program), Joanie Greggains hosting a health-and-fitness program, and Brent Walters, who teaches "Comparative Religions" at San Jose State University, hosting the early Sunday morning show, God Talk.
 In 2014, KGO brought in John Batchelor at midnight.
 News/talk weekend hosts now include Brian Copeland, "Karel" Charles Karel Bouley, and Pat Thurston.